Patricia Moyes

 Patricia Pakenham-Walsh, also known as Patricia Moyes (19 January 1923 – 2 August 2000) was a British mystery writer.
 Her mystery novels feature C.I.D.
 Inspector Henry Tibbett.
 One of them, Who Saw Her Die (Many Deadly Returns in the USA) was nominated for an Edgar Allan Poe Award in 1971.
-She wrote several juveniles and short stories.
+Moyes was inducted into the Detection Club in 1971.
+In addition to the Tibbett mysteries, she also wrote several juveniles and short stories.

 Life and work

 "Penny" Moyes was born in Dublin, Ireland, on 19 January 1923, the daughter of Marion ("Molly") Strachan and Ernest Pakenham-Walsh, who had been in the Indian civil service and was a High Court judge in Madras.
 She was educated at Overstone Girls' School in Northampton and joined the WAAF in 1939.
 In 1946 Peter Ustinov hired her as technical assistant on his film School for Secrets.

 She became his personal assistant for the next eight years.
 In 1960 she co-wrote the screenplay for the film School for Scoundrels starring Ian Carmichael, Terry-Thomas, and Alastair Sim.

 During her next job as an Assistant Editor for London Vogue, Moyes also translated Jean Anouilh's 1940 play Léocadia as Time Remembered.
 In London (1955), the major roles were taken by Paul Scofield, Margaret Rutherford, and Mary Ure.
-The 1957 Broadway production – starring Richard Burton, Helen Hayes, and Susan Strasberg — received several Tony awards.
+The 1957 Broadway production – starring Richard Burton, Helen Hayes, and Susan Strasberg — received several Tony Awards.
 The success of Time Remembered enabled Moyes to leave Vogue and start writing mysteries.